 MPS 50552-Normal Growth and Development and Psychopathological Deviations: The primary emphasis of the course is to understand the "normal" life cycle and the human deviations that are considered psychopathological.
 During the first half of the course, the life cycle from infancy to senescence is studied with an emphasis on the family's role in the socialization process.
 The second half of the course describes the development of traditional psychiatric syndromes.
 The students' interview skills are improved in the manner described in the introduction.
 MPS 60273-The Psychiatric Interview as Process and Diagnostic Technique: The emphasis in this introductory course is the psychiatric interview, its value as information gathering and therapeutic technique.
-In small group settings, a faculty member supervises each student interview of a patient.
-A discussion follows which focuses primarily on the psychopathological implications derived.
+A faculty member supervises each student interview of a patient.
+A discussion follows which focuses primarily on the conduct of the interview and the psychopathological implications derived.
 MPS 71257-Junior Clerkship: The clerkship provides an intensive and comprehensive experience in the field of psychiatry.
 The students obtain a supervised clinical experience in interviewing, diagnosis and treatment of patients.
-The students have supervised experience in both inpatient and outpatient facilities, including adult and child psychiatry services.
-An integral part of the clerkship is the students presentation at a case conference of a diagnostic formulation and treatment plan for a psychlatric patient.
+The students have supervised experience in both inpatient and outpatient facilities.
+An integral part of the clerkship is the students presentation at a case conference of a diagnostic formulation and treatment plan for a psychiatric patient.
 A seminar series augments the supervised clinical experience.